Alberta Record

 • Adds the Provincial Priorities Act, Provincial Health Agencies Act, Real Property Governance Act, Canadian Centre of Recovery Excellence Act, and Alberta Pension Protection Act to the list of enactments for which ministers can be designated.

-• Repeals several existing ministerial designations for various enactments, the specifics of which are not detailed in this OIC.
+• Repeals existing ministerial designations for various enactments.

 Why it matters

-• The introduction of common ministerial responsibility for specific legislative sections creates shared oversight and accountability for those areas, potentially requiring increased inter-ministerial coordination.
+• The introduction of common ministerial responsibility for specific legislative sections creates shared oversight and accountability, potentially requiring increased inter-ministerial coordination.

-• This shift may lead to a more integrated approach to policy development and service delivery in areas like child and family services and early learning.
+• This shift may lead to a more integrated approach to policy development and service delivery in areas such as child and family services and early learning.

 • The addition of new Acts to the designation regulation prepares for the assignment of ministerial responsibility for recently enacted or forthcoming legislation, indicating future policy directions.